-The Act will have has a general commencement date of 1st January 2025, with the exception of certain provisions for which require the commencement date is 1st January 2024.
+The Act will have a general commencement date of 1 January 2025, except for certain provisions for which the commencement date is 1 January 2024.
 The purpose of these FAQs is to assist entities in determining if and when they are within the scope of the corporate income tax ("CIT"), and to provide guidance as to how certain provisions are to be interpreted or otherwise intended to operate.